fly-hiring/laravel-recipe-sample/README.md

 This is built to help us evaluate applicants but also for you to determine if this type of work interests you.

+When you are ready to share your article with us, please submit it as a PR on the Github repo you are invited to.

-Resources you may find helpful:
+### Resources you may find helpful

 - [Fly Docs](https://fly.io/docs/introduction/)
 - [Fly Getting Started Guides](https://fly.io/docs/getting-started/)